-The MSR Pocket Rocket 2 is a slightly lighter version of a long distance hiking classic.
-The MSR Pocket Rocket Backpacking Stove is a stove I always find myself going back to when I decide to cook on my hikes.
+The MSR Pocket Rocket 2 is a slightly lighter version of a long-distance hiking classic.
+The MSR Pocket Rocket Backpacking Stove is a stove I always return to when I cook on my hikes.
 This stove is dependable, easy to use, and quickly boils my water at the end of a long day.

-I have used many other stoves, and enjoy trying all of the new technology.
-When I have to choose a stove for a long distance hike though, I often choose the MSR Pocket Rocket, and now the MSR Pocket Rocket 2 Stove.
-This little stove is a sure bet on any type of hike.
+I have used many other stoves and enjoy trying all of the new technology.
+When I have to choose a stove for a long-distance hike, though, I often choose the MSR Pocket Rocket, and now the MSR Pocket Rocket 2 Stove.
+This little stove is a sure bet on any hike.

 MSR Pocket Rocket 2 Review – Quick Specifications

 - Weight – 2.6 oz

 - Width – 1.7 in

 - Height – 3.1 in